gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScanner.md

 If you do not specify this parameter, you are prompted for the user name and password.

 This account must be an Active Directory account.
-For additional requirements:

-- For the general availability version: See [Prerequisites for the Azure Information Protection scanner](https://docs.microsoft.com/en-us/azure/information-protection/deploy-aip-scanner#prerequisites-for-the-azure-information-protection-scanner).
+For additional requirements, see [Prerequisites for the Azure Information Protection scanner](https://docs.microsoft.com/en-us/azure/information-protection/deploy-aip-scanner#prerequisites-for-the-azure-information-protection-scanner).

-- For the preview version: See [Prerequisites for the Azure Information Protection scanner](https://docs.microsoft.com/en-us/azure/information-protection/deploy-aip-scanner-preview#prerequisites-for-the-azure-information-protection-scanner).

 ```yaml
 Type: PSCredential